- Oops!Something went wrong.Please try again later.

 Quarterly conference call and webcast presentation

 Royal Bank of Canada is a global financial institution with a purpose-driven, principles-led approach to delivering leading performance.
-Our success comes from the 86,000+ employees who bring our vision, values and strategy to life so we can help our clients thrive and communities prosper.
-As Canada's biggest bank, and one of the largest in the world based on market capitalization, we have a diversified business model with a focus on innovation and providing exceptional experiences to more than 16 million clients in Canada , the U.S. and 34 other countries.
+Our success comes from the 88,000+ employees who leverage their imaginations and insights to bring our vision, values and strategy to life so we can help our clients thrive and communities prosper.
+As Canada's biggest bank, and one of the largest in the world based on market capitalization, we have a diversified business model with a focus on innovation and providing exceptional experiences to our 17 million clients in Canada, the U.S. and 27 other countries.
 Learn more at rbc.com.

 SOURCE Royal Bank of Canada